fredericojordan/github-stats/README.md

 ## Requirements

-In order to run the scripts, we need to install dependecies and list the tags we'll be analysing.
+In order to run the scripts, we need to install dependecies and list the usernames we'll be analysing.

 ### Installing dependencies